spencerslickremix/InAppPurchaseManager-EXAMPLE/README.md

 Make sure your in-app products are in itunes connect and make sure the message says, waiting for screenshot.
 That worked for me best and right away, no delay.

-DO NOT USE SIMULATOR FOR IN-APP TESTING, MAKE SURE AND USE YOUR DEVICE TO RUN/TEST YOUR PROJECT.
+### DO NOT USE SIMULATOR FOR IN-APP TESTING
+### MAKE SURE AND USE YOUR DEVICE TO RUN/TEST YOUR PROJECT.

 So in this project I used:
 1) InAppPurchaseManager